tsp1399/5-Core-Organisational-Structure/5 Core Team Structure.md

 ### **Looking Ahead: Our Continuous Evolution**

-This structure isn't a final destination - it's a framework for continuous growth and adaptation.
+This structure isn't a final destination—it's a framework for continuous growth and adaptation.
 We're committed to:

 - Regular feedback and adjustment
 - Ongoing innovation in how we work together